minglllli/CLIPFit/README.md

 # Run Code
 ## Base2New
-The script scripts/ClipFit/base2new_train.sh fine-tunes CLIP on base classes, and the script scripts/ClipFit/base2new_test.sh evaluates the performance of fine-tuned CLIP on new classes.
+The script scripts/ClipFit/base2new_train.sh fine-tunes CLIP on base classes, and the script scripts/ClipFit/new.sh evaluates the performance of fine-tuned CLIP on new classes.
 Please follow the hyper-parameters reported in the paper.
 Revise CFG in base2new_train.sh for different training scripts, DATASET in base2new_train.sh for different datasets and lambda_ in ClipFit.py.
 Moreover, please revise the running script to your Linux system forms.
 ```
 bash base2new_train.sh
-bash base2new_test.sh
+bash new.sh
 ```
 When the evaluation is done, you can use parse_test_res.py to automatically calculate the average results.
 For example,